 in a joyous manner

 intently at Sinita, who glared right back at him.

 the act of participating in the celebration of the Eucharist

 I started noting the deadness in Padre Ignacio’s voice, the tedium between the gospel and

 communion, the dry papery feel of the host in my mouth.

-an elementary book summarizing the principles of a Christian religion; written as questions and answers
+an elementary book summarizing the principles of a religion

 All I can think of is the picture in our

 I told her that if I was going to commit a Mortal sin, as lying to a religious can’t be

 Venial, the least Minerva could do was tell me what I was risking my immortal soul for.